aaronthangnguyen/cop4610-os/assignment2/report.md

 ## Lessons Learned

-- **Modular design**: Separate functions streamline implementation and debugging, enhancing code organization and maintainability.
+- **Modular design**: Using separate functions streamlines implementation and debugging, improving code organization and maintainability.

 - **Precision in time calculation**: Achieving accuracy in time calculations demands meticulous tracking of variables and adjustments based on process characteristics, particularly in dynamic scheduling algorithms like SJF.

-- **Efficient data manipulation**: In-place swapping optimizes memory usage and computational efficiency in SJF, underscoring the importance of efficient data manipulation techniques.
+- **Efficient data manipulation**: In-place swapping optimizes memory usage and computational efficiency in SJF, highlighting the importance of efficient data manipulation techniques.

 - **Manual verification of results**: Testing and manually verifying results provide essential validation, ensuring the correctness and reliability of simulation outcomes.